 Katya, "Better, get used to being hit.
 Punches do not kill, people get scared when they feel pain.
 We learn to keep going with pain, not surrender.
 Maybe we will never have to fight, better to shoot.
 Anyway, good training.
 We will use big gloves one week, little ones the next."

 Ellen, "I like it.
 The treadmill or the bikes are great, but nothing like having to stay on the move and attack while someone is trying to knock your head off.
-A whole different level of aerobics, flippin' fear aerobics."
+A whole different level of aerobics, flippin' lose the fear aerobics."

 They also practice standard arm locks, twist the wrist, break an elbow.
 Sidekick to the knee, kneecap to the groin.
 And while they can't practice it directly, they pseudo practice thumbs in eye sockets, knuckles to the throat, heel of palm hard against the bit just under your nose, crush the septum, the bone and cartilage that separates your two nasal cavities.
 It hurts when it's smushed; no, the bones don't go up in the brain and kill, that’s not possible, but the fight goes right out of the opponent.